 - Not the best workout.
 SoulCycle is basically a combination of dancing and a lightweight upper body workout on a bike.
 It’s definitely a fun time, but there could have been a little less dancing and a little more focus on intensity.
 The “fun” piece of the class definitely distracted from the actual workout, but maybe that’s the point.

 And finally, the UGLY…

 - Dangerous moves.
-I get that some of the SoulCycle moves seem fancy and cool, but lifting weights while dancing out of the saddle on the bike is pretty risky unless all the riders are super coordinated.
-You might even notice that some of these moves just don’t feel “right”.
+I get that some of the SoulCycle moves seem fancy and cool, and I’m okay with some of them, but standing out of the saddle doing presses with weights in your hand is a little aggressive and dangerous.
+You might even notice that some of the moves just don’t feel “right”.
 They feel like your body is being forced into a position that it shouldn’t be in.
 Red flag, guys.

 I hope this review is helpful for those considering SoulCycle or for people who already frequent the studio.
 Shoot me an email (email@example.com) if you have any questions, and make sure you sign up here to get exclusive insights and tips that I only send to me email list.